Home PA Historic Places Riding the Lehigh Gorge Scenic Railway in Jim Thorpe

 Fall foliage around the train station in Jim Thorpe, PA.

-If you’re looking for information about the Lehigh Gorge Scenic Railway in Jim Thorpe, PA you’re in the right place!
+If you’re looking for information about riding the Lehigh Gorge Scenic Railway in Jim Thorpe, PA you’re in the right place!

 Coach car on the Lehigh Gorge Scenic Railway.